timfayz/elementcss/README.md

 **Why SASS and not LESS?**

 Originally I was creating ELEMENT in LESS, but sometime later I realized that LESS doesn't have enough features to release necessary and pursued ideas.
 So I switched to SASS.
 Now there is no doubt after the release of version 3.3 - SASS become the most advanced preprocessor!

 ##Get started
-**ELEMENT helps Web developers create complex and thoughtful GUI for the contemporary web applications.**
+ELEMENT helps web-developers to create complex and elaborate GUI for the contemporary web applications.
+It provides fast prototyping, thought-out project structure and many other features, like theming.

 ###Why is need for?
+The main reasons to use ELEMENT are:
+* asd
+* asd
+* asd

+###What does it do?
-ELEMENT has different structure, abstraction and thus different features
+ELEMENT has different structure, abstraction and thus different features:

 * **Fast Prototyping**.
 * **Logical class names**.
 Every class names enforce to rules..